NotNotWrongUsually/OutConsolePicture/README.md

     -DoNotResize [<SwitchParameter>]
         By default, images will be resized to have their width match the current console width.
 Setting this switch disables that behaviour.

         Required?                    false
         Position?                    named
-        Default value                False
-        Accept pipeline input?       false
-        Accept wildcard characters?  false

-    -NoAspectCorrection [<SwitchParameter>]
-        By default only every other line in the image will be rendered, due to most console fonts using an sp ect ratio of 1:2.
-Setting this switch causes the entire image to be rendered.
-Unless a font with an a spect ratio close to 1:1 is used this will look stretched.

-        Required?                    false
-        Position?                    named